NEAT. Bild/Photo: Wikipedia.

 The Ceneri Base Tunnel

-This tunnel completes the NEAT (Die NEue AlpenTransversale) project, the largest and most expensive infrastructure in the country.
+This tunnel completes the NEAT (Die NEue AlpenTransversale) project, the most extensive and most expensive infrastructure in the country.

 On 13 December, at 6 AM, the first train will run from Lugano to the north.
 The tunnel is 15.4 kilometres long and connects Camorino near Bellinzona with Lugano.